dperuo/wws/_posts/2014-09-12-important.md

 ### Cancellations and Rescheduling
 Please give us at least 24-hours notice if you need to cancel or reschedule a training session.
 We will do the same.
 If you cancel or reschedule with less than 24-hours notice, you will lose the session.

+### Protecting Your Valuables
+You are responsible for the safety of your own valuables.
+It's not our fault if your stuff gets lost, stolen, or damaged during the training session.

 ### Training With Friends
 Training in a small group of 2 or 3 is also available.
 This is a great option for friends and colleagues with similar schedules.